sdg002/AzureTrials/rotate-storage-account-keys/Readme.md

-# Implementing a robust Key rotation solution for Azure Storage accounts and Azure CosmosDB
+# Implementing a robust Key rotation solution for Azure Storage accounts and Azure Cosmos DB

 # Overview
 In this short article, I have explained the idea of "Key rotation" in the context of Azure Cloud.
-I have also provided a very simple PowerShell script which when executed, will carry out a rotation of keys (listed in a CSV file) without any application downtime and without the neccessity for any code deployments.
+I have also provided a very simple PowerShell script which when executed, will carry out a rotation of keys (listed in a CSV file) without any application downtime and without the necessity for any code deployments.
 To drive my article, I have used Azure Storage Accounts as an example.
-The approach for Azure CosmosDB would not be any different.
+The approach for Azure Cosmos DB would not be any different.

 ---

 # Securing your Azure storage accounts and Cosmos accounts
-Securing a Azure Storge Account or a Cosmos Account can be achieved by one or combination of the following ways:
+Securing an Azure Storge Account or a Cosmos Account can be achieved by one or combination of the following ways:

 ## Multi Factor Authentication (MFA)
 This is a must have from day one.
 Enable 2 factor authentication for all developers and information workers who are accessing any resources via the Azure Portal.
-This secures Azure Portal from an attacker who might have fraudently obtained the login/password from one of the employees.
+This secures Azure Portal from an attacker who might have fraudulently obtained the login/password from one of the employees.
-Bear in mind that enabling MFA in itself does not prevent a malicious attack on your Storage account and CosmosDB account.
+Bear in mind that enabling MFA in itself does not prevent a malicious attack on your Storage account and Cosmos DB account.
 This is just the first step.

 [How it works: Azure AD Multi-Factor Authentication](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-mfa-howitworks)

 ## Virtual Private Network
 Implementing MFA is the first big step.
-But, what happens when an attacker steals the connection strings and keys of Azure Storage accounts and CosmosDB accounts.
+But, what happens when an attacker steals the connection strings and keys of Azure Storage accounts and Cosmos DB accounts.
-MFA will not prevent an attacker from connecting to CosmosDB or a Storage account using the fraudently obtained keys.
+MFA will not prevent an attacker from connecting to Cosmos DB or a Storage account using the fraudulent obtained keys.
 A malware installed on the laptop of the employee could simply screen scrape the connection strings while you browse the Azure portal.

 This is why it is important to ring fence your Azure resources using a Virtual Private Network.
 A VPN provides another layer of protection.